 He is board-certified in family medicine and sports medicine.
 Dr. Kraft received his certificate of added qualification in sports medicine in 1993, the first year that sports medicine was recognized as a specialty.
-He is also a charter member of the American Medical Society of Sports Medicine.
-He has been, and continues to be, involved in teaching students, interns, and residents from U.C.
-San Francisco and U.C.
-Davis in the areas of sports medicine and family medicine.
+He is also a charter member of the American Medical Society for Sports Medicine.
+He has been and continues to be involved in teaching students, interns, and residents from UC San Francisco and UC Davis in the areas of sports medicine and family medicine.

 Dr. Kraft returned to Fresno State University as a team physician in 1987 and continues to provide medical and nonsurgical orthopedic services to all of the intercollegiate teams.
 He has also served as the team physician for Clovis High School since 1987.

 He currently resides in Fresno and enjoys playing tennis and spending time with his wife, four children, and one grandson.

 His practice is limited to family medicine and sports medicine.
 He will see any type of injury or athletic problem on an appointment basis at Sierra Pacific Orthopedics' Herndon Campus at 1630 East Herndon Avenue, Fresno, California.
 His office phone number is (559) 256-5737.